paulc4/mvc-exceptions/blog.md

 ###Warning

-  * This project is built using the latest M5 snapshot release of Spring Boot.
+  * This project is built using the latest (0.5.0 at time of writing) snapshot release of Spring Boot.
-  * APIs may have changed and this project may not build.
+  * APIs may have since changed and this project may not build.
-  * Check http://spring.io/spring-boot for snapshot, milestone and other releases.
+  * Check <a href="http://spring.io/spring-boot">http://spring.io/spring-boot</a> for snapshot, milestone and other releases.
-  * Update the pom.xml if necessary.
+  * Update the `pom.xml` and/or Java code if necessary.

 ###About Spring Boot
 <a href="http://spring.io/spring-boot">Spring Boot</a> allows a Spring project to be setup with
 minimal configuration.
-Spring Boot creates sensible defaults automatically when it detects certain key classes and packages on the claspath.
+Spring Boot creates sensible defaults automatically when it detects certain key classes and packages on the classpath.
 For example if it sees that you are using a Servlet environment, it sets up Spring MVC with the most commonly used view-resolvers, hander mappings and so forth.
 If it sees JSP and/or Thymeleaf, it sets up these view-layers.

 Spring MVC offers no default (fall-back) error page out-of-the-box.
 The most common way to set a default error page has always been the <code>SimpleMappingExceptionResolver</code> (since Spring V1 in fact).
-However Spring Boot does provide a default error-handling page - the so-called "Whitelabel Error Page".
-A minimal page with just the HTTP status information and any error details (such as the message from an uncaught exception).
-If you run the application in _controller_ mode you will see it being used.
+However Spring Boot also provides for a fallback error-handling page.

-At start-up, Spring Boot tries to find a view called "error" that matches your view technology.
-Otherwise it defines its fall-back "Whitelabel" error page.
-By defining a <code>@Bean</code> method called <code>defaultErrorView()</code> you can return your own error <code>View</code> instance.
+At start-up, Spring Boot tries to find a view called `error` that matches your view technology (in the demo application it picks up the `error` view corresponding to the `error.html` Thymeleaf template).
+If no `error` view can be found Spring Boot defines a fall-back error page - the so-called "Whitelabel Error Page" (a minimalpage with just the HTTP status information and any error details, such as the message from an uncaught exception).
+If you rename the `error.html` template to, say, `error2.html` you will see it being used.

-(see <tt>ErrorMvcAutoConfiguration</tt> for more information).
+By defining a Java configuration `@Bean`method called `defaultErrorView()` you can return your own error `View` instance. (see `ErrorMvcAutoConfiguration` for more information).

 What if you are already using <code>SimpleMappingExceptionResolver</code> to setup a default error view?
-Simple, make sure the <code>defaultErrorView</code> property is called _error_ and it will override the default from Spring Boot.
+Simple, make sure the <code>defaultErrorView</code> property is called _error_ to match the default view-name expected by Spring Boot.
 (Make sure you are using Spring Boot version <code>0.5.0.BUILD-SNAPSHOT</code> or later.
 This does _not_ work with milestone
 <code>0.5.0.M5</code> or earlier).

 In the demo application I show how to create a support-ready error page with a stack-trace hidden in the HTML source (as a comment).
-Turns out you cannot currently do this with Thymeleaf (next release they tell me) so I have used JSP instead for just that page.
+Turns out you cannot currently do this with Thymeleaf (next release they say) so I have used JSP instead for just that page.
 There is some additional configuration in the demo code to allow JSP and Thymeleaf to work side by side (Spring Boot cannot set this up automatically - it needs application specific information.
 See Javadoc in